File Format Specification for Altimetry, GMB, Mass Budget

 • Only one file can be submitted, so include all your areas for Antarctica and/or Greenland in this file.

 • If you provide the time-series over all the basins that make up an ice sheet, please also provide the total mass change timeseries for the corresponding ice sheet in the file.
-So, for example, if you provide a timeseries (multiple rows) for every Zwally Antarctic basins '1' to '27', also provide a timeseries (multiple rows) for regions 'AIS', and optionally 'EAIS','WAIS','APIS'.
-If you provide all Zwally or Rignot Greenland basins also provide a timeseries for region 'GRIS'.
+So, for example, if you provide a timeseries (multiple rows) for every Rignot Antarctic basin 'H-Hp' to 'Ep-F', also provide a timeseries (multiple rows) for regions 'AIS', and optionally 'EAIS','WAIS','APIS'.
+If you provide all Mouginot Greenland basins also provide a timeseries for region 'GRIS'.

 Format